rageworx/minizip-ng/README.md

 # minizip-ng

-private clone, for fix exporting symbols of shared object.
+A private clone, for fix exporting symbols of shared object.

-minizip-ng is a zip manipulation library written in C that is supported on Windows, macOS, and Linux.
+'minizip-ng' is a zip manipulation library written in C that is supported on Windows, macOS, and Linux.

 Developed and maintained by Nathan Moinvaziri.